paimpozhil/WhatPanel/README.md

 I would have loved to use the Ubuntu image / phusion baseimage however the ubuntu repositories are not suited for web hosting/ecommerce environments.

-Most existing websites require php 5.3.x - 5.4 .. but Ubuntu provides 5.5.9., Nice for newly developing websites but not for existing
+Most existing websites require php 5.3.x - 5.4 .. but Ubuntu provides 5.5.9., Nice for new web-apps but not for existing sites.

-I tried both VsFTPd/PureFTPD and both didnt work with Ajenti inside docker , and most web hosting envinroments need some sort of FTP solution.
+I tried both VsFTPd/PureFTPD and both didnt work with Ajenti inside docker in Ubuntu image, and most web hosting envinroments need some sort of FTP solution atleast rarely. so I went to the Centos and everything was very smooth.

 ##What about DNS / Email?